Laminectomy (Decompression Surgery)

 The surgeon may also need to treat the foramina.
 These are the openings on each side of the vertebrae where the nerve roots exit the spine.
 The surgeon inspects these openings and clears away any bony growths that could press against the nerves.

-When the laminectomy procedure is complete, the incision is closed with sutures or surgical staples.
+The incision is closed with sutures or surgical staples when the laminectomy procedure is complete.
 The patient is monitored in a recovery room.
 Physical therapy may be recommended as the spine heals.

 Are There Risks Associated With Laminectomy Surgery?

 While laminectomy is a relatively safe procedure, no surgery is entirely free from risk.
 Potential complications include spinal fluid leak, injury to nerves, blood clots, infection, and bleeding.
 There are also risks associated with general anesthesia.
-Your doctor will be able to thoroughly discuss any uncertainties you have before your procedure.
+Your doctor can thoroughly discuss any uncertainties you have before your procedure.

 Upon being discharged from care, you will need to avoid heavy lifting and other strenuous activities.
 At your doctor's discretion, physical therapy and light exercise will improve your strength and flexibility.